jupyter/jupyter/docs/source/index.rst

    content-quickstart

-.. _tech-overview:
+.. _jupyter-using:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   architecture/content-architecture.rst
+   use/using

 .. _jupyter-subprojects: